-Apple Magic Keyboard review
+Apple Magic Keyboard full review

 It has been a busy couple of months for Apple; the company announced two new iPhones, a new Apple TV, the iPad mini 4 and iPad Pro at its event in early September before releasing iOS 9 and watchOS 2 weeks later, and then refreshing the 21in iMac earlier this month.
 But apparently that wasn’t enough for the fruit-shaped company, as Apple has recently announced three new peripherals for Mac users; the Magic Keyboard, Magic Mouse 2 and Magic Trackpad 2.
 Is the new Magic Keyboard worth the upgrade?
 In our review, we take a look at the new Apple Magic Keyboard, its design, functionality and also its competition to help you decide.
 See also: 34 Mac keyboard shortcuts you need to know